 Jody Hironaka-Juteau, Ed.D., CTRS, RTC

-Experience and Research: Dr. Hironaka-Juteau is Interim Dean, College of Health and Human Services.
+Experience and Research: Dr. Hironaka-Juteau is Dean of the College of Health and Human Services.
 Her teaching experience includes: Diversity and Understanding Special Populations in a Contemporary Society, Introduction to Therapeutic Recreation Services, Methods in Therapeutic Recreation Services, Facilitation Techniques in Therapeutic Recreation, Programming and Evaluation in Therapeutic Recreation, Senior Seminar, Internship in Therapeutic Recreation, Internship in Recreation, Parks, and Tourism and Diversity and Inclusive Recreation Practices.

 Dr. Hironaka-Juteau's research interests include culture and diversity, inclusion, cause-related fitness and wellness, teaching and learning styles, and action research.
 She has also been involved in research projects such as Valley Public Television Program 0 to 5 in 30 Minutes Fun Family Activities Segments.